pojntfx/webnetes-book/src/getting-started/operate.md

 ![webnetesctl target node resource graph](./img/target-node-resource-graph.png)

-Feel free to play around with the target node's interface; you might find an easteregg or two 😉
+Feel free to play around with the target node's interface; you might find an easter egg or two 😉

 On the management node, if we minimize the terminal and click on the target node, we can also see the newly created resources: